The components of general anaesthesia (hypnosis, analgesia, muscle relaxation)

 Common first-time scenarios and what to think about

-• Tachycardia/hypertension at incision: often inadequate analgesia; consider opioid bolus and check vapour/infusion delivery; ensure adequate depth and exclude other causes (hypoxia, hypercarbia, light anaesthesia, full bladder, equipment issues).
+• Often inadequate analgesia, consider opioid bolus and check vapour/infusion delivery, ensure adequate depth and exclude other causes (hypoxia, hypercarbia, light anaesthesia, full bladder, equipment issues).

-• Hypotension after induction: common with hypnotics; treat with fluids/vasopressors as appropriate, reduce anaesthetic dose, and check for other causes (bleeding, anaphylaxis, arrhythmia).
+• Common with hypnotics, treat with fluids/vasopressors as appropriate, reduce anaesthetic dose, and check for other causes (bleeding, anaphylaxis, arrhythmia).

-• Slow wake-up: consider residual hypnotic/opioid effect, metabolic issues (hypothermia, hypoglycaemia), CO2 retention, or residual neuromuscular block; assess systematically and monitor closely.
+• Consider residual hypnotic/opioid effect, metabolic issues (hypothermia, hypoglycaemia), CO2 retention, or residual neuromuscular block, assess systematically and monitor closely.

 What are the three components of general anaesthesia?